 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Business Roundtable's score of 28 is higher than 53% of the industry.
+Business Roundtable's score of 28 is lower than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Business Roundtable, headquartered in the US, has made significant strides in its carbon emissions reduction initiatives.
 Although specific emissions data for the most recent year is not available, the organisation has set ambitious targets and achieved notable reductions in previous years.
-From 2000 to 2020, Business Roundtable successfully cut its carbon dioxide emissions by 44% across both Scope 1 and Scope 2 emissions.
-This achievement reflects a commitment to sustainability and environmental responsibility.
+From 2000 to 2020, Business Roundtable successfully reduced its carbon dioxide emissions by approximately 44% across both Scope 1 and Scope 2 emissions.
+This achievement reflects a commitment to sustainability and responsible environmental stewardship.
 Additionally, the organisation has established a greenhouse gas reduction initiative aimed at a 20% reduction by 2014, compared to a 2008 baseline, for both Scope 1 and Scope 2 emissions.
-In terms of carbon intensity, Business Roundtable reported a reduction of over 10% from 2011 to 2016, indicating progress in managing emissions relative to its operational output.
-While no recent emissions data is available, these commitments and achievements underscore Business Roundtable's dedication to addressing climate change and reducing its carbon footprint.
+In terms of carbon intensity, Business Roundtable reported a reduction of over 10% in its Scope 3 emissions from 2011 to 2016, demonstrating a comprehensive approach to tackling emissions across its value chain.
+These initiatives underscore Business Roundtable's dedication to addressing climate change and contributing to a sustainable future.